-One Leg Shorter Than the Other Leg is an analogy that I used with as I was cooking supper.
+One Leg Shorter Than the Other Leg is an analogy that I used as I was cooking supper.
 G was asking me if I knew of a tattoo cream that could fade unwanted tattoos.
 I said yes, but I doubted if they worked.
-Most people get them lasered off and that is WAY more painful (so I’ve heard) then actually getting the tattoo.
+Most people get them lasered off and that is WAY more painful (so I’ve heard) than actually getting the tattoo.
 Then she proceeded to tell me ALL the tattoos she was planning.
 I sat, listened, and cooked.
 She talked some more.

 I am not against tattoos…I have 3 and I’m planning a 4th.
 My first tattoo is my life verse.
 Isaiah 61:3.
 My second is a daisy that my kids each drew a petal and they colored it in with their favorite color.
 Bart’s initial is on the bottom.
 My third tattoo is Ruth 1:16 in Hebrew because that was the verse that came to me during one of the most difficult times in my marriage.

 I always say, by looking at this, it remembers me to stay married LOL.
 My fourth will be the symbol for faith, hope, and love with a semicolon.
 I put A LOT of time, though, and design into anything I’m going to put on my body.
 Flippant is something I am not.
 I was over 40 when I got my first one…..so I’m not against them.

 Lack of Wisdom in Choices